Note: My Web pages are best viewed with style sheets enabled. |

 As the head of a charitable foundation, I have also seen this same fraud where the perpetrator promises a substantial donation.
 Again, bank account numbers are sought.

-If you receive any messages like these, notify the FBI's Internet Fraud Complaint Center.
+If you receive any messages like these, notify the U.S. Department of Justice's Internet Crime Complaint Center.